Has your child received their My Parks Pass?

 New Nature Reserve Created

-Partners from across the country came together last month to coordinate on-the-ground bird conservation at Important Bird Areas.
-Volunteer Caretakers are being recruited in 8 provinces to watch over and protect critical habitat for migratory birds.
-Read about our expanding network of Caretakers and the progress we’re making.
+A national Important Bird Areas meeting brought IBA partners from across the country together to coordinate on-the-ground bird conservation.
+Through the Important Bird Areas Caretaker network, volunteers in 7 provinces watch over and protect critical habitat for migratory birds.
+Read about our expanding network of caretakers and the progress we’re making on both sides of the border.

 Rio: Animated Film Sheds Light On Sad Truth of Spix's Macaw